What is the Right Part Numbering Scheme for you? Intelligent vs. Non-Intelligent

 Part numbering schemes

-Manufacturers typically use one of the following types of part numbering schemes:
+Part numbering disciplines and processes have changed over the year and most manufacturers use one of the following types of part numbering schemes:

 Which scheme should you use?